-Public health programs take a proactive approach to promoting community well being through education, environmental initiatives, and health services.
-In the quest for a healthy community, public health workers perform epidemiological research, develop educational or health care programs, and shape public health policy.
+Public health workers take a proactive approach to promoting community well being through education, environmental initiatives and health services.
+They may perform epidemiological research, develop educational or healthcare programs, or shape public health policy.

-Professional master's degrees build a foundation in practical and leadership skills relevant to public health administration, management, and education.
-Programs are designed for working professionals, who can earn a master's degree online or attend school part time while they work.
+Professional master's degree programs can provide a foundation in practical and leadership skills relevant to public health administration, management and education.
+Programs are typically designed for working professionals who can earn a master's in public health online or attend school part time while they work.

 Master of Public Health (MPH)

-The most common master's degree in public health is the professional MPH.
-Designed for students with some working background in health fields, the degree prepares graduates to take on administrative leadership roles or advanced research and advocacy positions.
+The most common program in the field, is designed for students with some working background in health fields.
+The MPH degree program focuses on preparing graduates to take on administrative leadership roles or advanced research and advocacy positions.

-The MHA takes a similar approach as the MPH, but focuses specifically on preparing students for administrative leadership.
+Programs take a similar approach as the MPH, but focus specifically on preparing students for administrative leadership.

-- Maternal and Child Health workers focus on promoting the health of pregnant women, unborn children, and young children.
-The field encompasses research, advocacy, education, and public health services such as vaccinations.
+- Maternal and Child Health concentrations focus on promoting the health of pregnant women, unborn children and young children.
+The field encompasses research, advocacy, education and public health services such as vaccinations.

-- International Health specialists take a global view of public health, addressing concerns such as infectious disease epidemiology, international health policy, health care finance and economics, health care crisis response, and public nutrition.
+- International Health programs take a global view of public health, addressing concerns such as infectious disease epidemiology, international health policy, healthcare finance and economics, healthcare crisis response and public nutrition.

 Public Health Issues

-- Environmental Health focuses on the factors in our natural and manufactured surroundings that impact public health, such as air and water quality, solid and hazardous waste management, housing quality, food protection, radiation protections, etc.
+- Environmental Health focuses on the factors in our natural and manufactured surroundings that impact public health, such as air and water quality, solid and hazardous waste management, housing quality, food protection and radiation protections.

-- Nutrition is a major concern for a nation grappling with obesity and sedentary lifestyles.
-Nutrition specialists examine the impact of food and nutrients on public health, and educate the public about healthy lifestyle choices.
+- Nutrition specializations examine the impact of food and nutrients on public health and educate the public about healthy lifestyle choices.

 Public Health Functions

-- Epidemiology and Biostatistics specialists apply quantitative research methods to the study of disease and public health trends.
+- Epidemiology and Biostatistics programs apply quantitative research methods to the study of disease and public health trends.

-- Health Education graduates develop ways of educating the public, from PR-style awareness campaigns to community classes.
+- Health Education concentrations look to develop ways of educating the public, from PR-style awareness campaigns to community classes.

-- Health Services Administration draws on business and political skills to manage and deliver public health resources.
-Specialties within health administration include finance, marketing, planning, and policy analysis.
+- Health Services Administration specializations foster the business and political skills to manage and deliver public health resources.
+Further specializations within health administration include finance, marketing, planning and policy analysis.

-- Public Health Policy experts study the impact of government policy on public health, and advocate for local, state, and federal legislation that promotes public wellbeing.
+- Public Health Policy studies focus on the impact of government policy on public health, and advocate for local, state, and federal legislation that promotes public well being.

 - Education: Implementing health education programs.